 Section 30125—Foreign Currency Payments

-To process a foreign payment through ITS.gov, the requesting federal agency accesses the application and enters manual or file-based payments.
-Federal agencies entering payments into ITS.gov must certify these payments at a summary level in SPS.
+To process a foreign payment through ITS.gov, the requesting federal entity accesses the application and enters manual or file-based payments.
+Federal entities entering payments into ITS.gov must certify these payments at a summary level in SPS.
 For additional information regarding enrolling in ITS.gov, see ITS.gov.

-Federal agencies that are unable to access ITS.gov can request a foreign payment to be processed on their behalf by Fiscal Service.
+Federal entities that are unable to access ITS.gov can request a foreign payment to be processed on their behalf by Fiscal Service.
 They can request foreign currency and U.S. dollar wires or foreign currency checks by submitting a SPS SF 1166.
-Before submitting a request for the disbursement to a foreign bank, an agency must have an active FS Form 210: Designation for Certifying Officer.
+Before submitting a request for the disbursement to a foreign bank, a federal entity must have an active FS Form 210: Designation for Certifying Officer.
 The SPS SF 1166 is available at SPS.

-Agencies should contact the Fiscal Service ITS.gov staff for current detailed instructions for processing a manual SF 1166 request for foreign payment.
-Agencies can reach this group by calling 816-414-2100.
+Federal entities should contact the Fiscal Service ITS.gov staff for current detailed instructions for processing a manual SF 1166 request for foreign payment.
+Federal entities can reach this group by calling 816-414-2100.
 The Fiscal Service staff confirm that the currency required is supported and provide the instructions and forms needed to submit a request.

 30125.10—Scheduling SF 1166 for Foreign Currency Payments